Meet our kaitautoko hapori health coaches

 • Karen MacDonald recieved her mammogram at Ūkaipō, seen here with kai gift bags for participants

 • Kaye MacDonald is Te Piki Oranga Breast Screening Kaituitui.
-She is on the left next to members of the Breast Screen South team
+She is on the right next to members of the Breast Screen South team

 • Some of the kai offered to wāhine attending their mammography appointment.